-The U.S. Environmental Protection Agency (EPA) requested that DOE provide historical and technical assistance and review the eligibility decision (EPA 2009a).
-The DOE initially confirmed the basis for the original decision with respect to the warehouse building, which found that the U.S. Government did not take title to the ore before it was loaded onto barges for transport.
-However, further research indicated that the contract between the MED and AMC, the owner of the ore, called for delivery "free alongside ship" (f.a.s.), indicating that the purchaser (i.e., the U.S. Government) took custody of the ore on the loading dock (DOE 2009b).

-These findings lead the DOE to declare the Site eligible for inclusion in the FUSRAP.
-In October of 2009 the DOE then referred the Staten Island Warehouse (SIW) site (the Site) to the United States Army Corps of Engineers (USACE) for appropriate action (DOE 2009c).
+In February of 2008 the U.S. Environmental Protection Agency (EPA) conducted a radiological survey of the Site.
+This survey confirmed results of previous DOE and NYSDEC surveys identifying an area of low-level surface radioactive contamination.
+EPA requested DOE review the 1986 eligibility finding.
+The DOE initially confirmed the basis for the original decision with respect to the warehouse building, which found that the U.S. Government did not take title to the ore before it was laoded onto barges for transport.
+However, further research indicated that the contract between the MED and AMC, the owner of the ore, called for delivery 'free alongside ship" (f.a.s.), indicating that the purchaser (i.e., the U.S. Government) took custody of the ore on the loading dock (DOE 2009b).
+These findings lead the DOE to declare the Site eligible for inclusion in the FUSRAP in October of 2009.
+The portion of the property which DOE previously concluded was ineligible, was referred to the USACE for appropriate action in accordance with Article III.D.2 of the 1999 Memorandum of Understanding executed by the Department of Energy and USACE.